LiliaFramework/Lilia/documentation/docs/hooks/world_environment.md

 Determines if world-space info should be rendered for an entity.
 Return false to hide the tooltip.

+**When Called**

+This hook is triggered when:
+- An entity is being evaluated for info display
+- Before entity information tooltip is shown
+- When player looks at an entity
+- During entity info rendering checks

 **Parameters**

 * `entity` (*Entity*): Entity being considered.